shwethag/SpecializationGeneration/README.md

 Project involves clustering of given set of research papers based on subfields and further identifying the specializations in chosen cluster.

-#Steps to intsall gensim :
+#Steps to install gensim :
 ----------------------------------------
 1. Get ready
 2. sudo apt-get install python-numpy